bibor/signal-tools-container/README.md

 	* scipy

 ## credits
-Thanks to Marcus D. Leech who wrote the gnuradio install script.
+Thanks to Marcus D. Leech who wrote the gnuradio install script, which this container is based on.